-What Home Remedies Will Kill Bed Bugs?
+Home Remedies for Bed Bugs

 If you have any DIY experience, it may sound enticing to try home remedies to get rid of bed bugs.
 But bed bug control is just not something that should be DIY-ed.

 The truth is, while some home remedies to kill bed bugs may sound effective, it's very unlikely they'll eliminate the problem.
 And most home remedies only treat the bed bugs you see - not the bed bugs you don't see, which is the real problem.
-To eliminate bed bugs, you have to be able to get to where the bed bugs are hiding, and that's why you need professional help.
+To eliminate bed bugs, you have to be able to get to where the bed bugs are hiding, which is why you need professional help.

 There are many commonly-used home remedies out there for killing bed bugs.
 But some of these are simply unproven, and others can be dangerous.
 Let's break down these remedies and their issues.

 Many homeowners believe wiping down furniture and other infested items with dryer sheets will act as a repellent.
 However, there's simply no research data to support this as a proven method.
 Run your dryer sheets through your dryer cycle and enjoy the scent and softness, but don't expect it to help with bed bugs.

-It sounds viable that rubbing alcohol could be a deterrent for bed bugs, but there's little proof that it works.
+It may sound viable that rubbing alcohol could be a deterrent for bed bugs, but there's little proof that it works.
 According to the Rutgers University study mentioned above, available rubbing alcohol products usually contain 70% or 91% isopropyl alcohol.
 That same Rutgers University study showed that direct spray of either of these two products killed a maximum 50% of the bed bugs.
 However, rubbing alcohol only kills the bed bugs directly treated - not the many more hiding, which is the real problem.

 Not only does it have low efficacy, but rubbing alcohol is also flammable.
 When improperly used, rubbing alcohol can be a fire hazard and should never be utilized to try killing bed bugs.

-Hire the professionals
+Hire the bed bug professionals

-The most effective way to kill bed bugs is to look to a professional exterminator service like Terminix®.
+The only way to effectively kill bed bugs is to look to a professional exterminator service like Terminix®.
 We know where bed bugs hide, how to spot them and, most importantly, how to get rid of them.
 Contact us to schedule an appointment.
 To save yourself time, money and stress, let us help eliminate bed bugs where they live and breed.
 Get started today with a FREE inspection.